 What happened is that your crested gecko already missed his night cycle and he will just be sedentary during the day, as he waits for night time.
 By the time night arrives, and the light is still on, your crested gecko will simply think that it is an extremely long day.

 This does not only stress your crested gecko, but he will have trouble sleeping.
 He might not even have the power to thermoregulate.
-More than that, you will notice that he will not come out for food or even drink.
+More than that, you will notice that he will not come out for

 All of these problems, caused by something so simple, and that is leaving the light on at night.